Written By: DiveThru Team

 One of the best ways to tackle your financial stress is to get to the source of the problem.
 If your stress is related to money management and not knowing what it takes to plan your personal finances, start there.
-And honestly, it might be really intimidating at first!
-Give yourself the time and space to learn and be kind to yourself as you’re starting out.
-Allow yourself to not be good at it right away.
+And full transparency, it might be really intimidating at first but give yourself the time and space to learn and be kind to yourself as you’re starting out.
+Whether you’re starting with some basic budgeting lessons or beginning to learn about methods of investing, allow yourself to not be good at it right away.
 The focus here is on the long term, so try to build a consistent practice and continue to reinforce your awesome new habits.

 If you feel overwhelmed and need some advice for your personal situation, don’t feel ashamed to reach out.
 Having a support system can help you achieve your goals and you get to decide who is part of that system!

 Maybe your friends and family have been through a similar situation in the past and they have some wisdom to impart.
 Or maybe you don’t want them involved at all, and you’d much rather talk to your therapist about the stress!
 What about a financial advisor?
 Would reaching out to an expert help alleviate some of your stress?

 Do what you think is best for you!
 Just keep in mind that having a support system to help you out will eliminate some of the stress and make you feel less alone.